JeremyDezalos/DSE-Renamester/rk.md

 which would be unicasted depending only on IP addresses Current unicast use the routing table, this special unicast should not.

-If we make headers use only IDs then the routing table translate this ID to an IP to send to, this IP can either be direct or indirect, the previous remark on unicast still holds.
+If we make headers use only IDs then the routing table translate need a special table for neighbhors to translate neighbors addresses to IPs.
-"Issue": we cannot recognize neighbors anymore because we can't check "origin == relay" in the routing table map, BUT the relay list always contains the neighbor set (AKA not a real issue mb soz, see getNeighbors).

 (letter->IDs, number->IPs)